-Discover Books inspired by Morecambe Bay
+Books inspired by Morecambe Bay

-Our friends at Morecambe Visitor Information Centre have provided their top picks of books inspired by Morecambe Bay.
+For World Book Day on the 4th March, our friends at Morecambe Visitor Information Centre have provided their top picks of books inspired by Morecambe Bay.

 |Time and Tide: 50 Golden Years on Morecambe Bay by Cedric Robinson|

 Firstly we turn to a local ‘hero’ – Cedric Robinson, Queen’s Guide to the Sands for over 50 years.
 In this popular book, Cedric details how the Morecambe Cross Bay walks began and how he has plotted safe passage across the shifting sands from Arnside to Kent’s Bank.
 Cedric recalls the magic moments; the dramas, emergencies and rescues; and the pivotal role he has played in helping people to realise personal achievements and raise hundreds for charity.